MT. EVERLIST

 1. DEFINE THE SCOPE

-It’s important to define the scope in the beginning and make sure it’s not too big.
+It’s important to define the scope early and make sure it’s not too big.
 It is better to narrow down your target audience and aim to help a smaller group than try to help everyone.

 2. MINIMUM VIABLE PRODUCT